ticatec/uniface-element/docs/buttons/en/README.md

 ### Icon Usage

-The components use `@ticatec/uniface-google-material-icons` for icons.
+Components use `@ticatec/uniface-google-material-icons` as the icon library.
 Simply pass the icon class name:

 ```svelte
 <!-- Common Material Icons -->